Binance

-Binance Holdings Ltd., branded Binance, is a global company that operates the largest cryptocurrency exchange in the world in terms of daily trading volume of cryptocurrencies.
-It was founded in 2017.

-Binance was founded by Changpeng Zhao, a developer who had previously created high frequency trading software.
-Binance was initially based in China, but later moved its headquarters out of China shortly before the Chinese government imposed regulations on cryptocurrency trading.
+Binance Holdings Ltd., branded Binance, is the largest cryptocurrency exchange in terms of daily trading volume of cryptocurrencies.
+Binance was founded in 2017 by Changpeng Zhao, a developer who had previously created high-frequency trading software.
+Binance was initially based in China, then moved to Japan shortly before the Chinese government restricted cryptocurrency companies.
+Binance subsequently left Japan for Malta and currently has no official company headquarters.
+According to data from blockchain analytics company Arkham Intelligence, Binance is the largest crypto-holding entity in the world with over $200 billion in digital assets.

+Binance has been the subject of lawsuits and challenges from regulatory authorities throughout its history, in particular over its involvement in money laundering.
+As a result, Binance has been banned from operating or ordered to cease operations in some countries, and has been issued fines.
 In 2021, Binance was put under investigation by both the United States Department of Justice and Internal Revenue Service on allegations of money laundering and tax offenses.
 The UK's Financial Conduct Authority ordered Binance to stop all regulated activity in the United Kingdom in June 2021.

-In 2021, Binance shared client data, including names and addresses, with the Russian government.
+That same year, Binance shared client data, including names and addresses, with the Russian government.

+In November 2023, the company pleaded guilty in a US federal court to money laundering, unlicensed money transmitting, and sanctions violations.
+In March 2025, Wall Street Journal uncovered that the company was in talks with the family of Donald Trump about business dealings.
+In August 2025, Wall Street Journal found that Binance was quietly administering a trading platform for the Trump family's World Liberty Financial.
+In October 2025, President Trump pardoned Binance founder Changpeng Zhao who had been convicted for enabling money laundering on Binance.
+Investigative journalists have uncovered how Binance continues to profit from money laundering for organized crime groups.

 History

 2013–2017: company beginnings and move out of China

-CEO Changpeng Zhao had previously founded Fusion Systems in 2005 in Shanghai; the company built high-frequency trading systems for stockbrokers.
+CEO Changpeng Zhao founded Fusion Systems in 2005 in Shanghai; the company built high-frequency trading systems for stockbrokers.
 In 2013, he joined Blockchain.info as the third member of the cryptocurrency wallet's team.
 He also worked at OKCoin as CTO for less than a year, a platform for spot trading between fiat and digital assets.
+He was hired at this position in 2014 by Yi He, with whom he co-founded Binance several years later.

-The company was founded in 2017 in China but moved its servers and headquarters out of China and into Japan in advance of the Chinese government ban on cryptocurrency trading in September 2017.
+The company was founded in 2017 in China but moved its servers and headquarters out of the country in advance of the Chinese government's ban on cryptocurrency trading in September 2017.
+Zhao asked He to join Binance, and she helped rewrite parts of the white paper for Binance's $15 million initial coin offering.